 As an Amazon Associate, I earn from qualifying purchases.

-Roasted Brussel sprouts are incredible, but everyone can agree that the worst part of making them is the prep!
-Trimming, cleaning, and slicing can eat up a lot of precious meal prep time.
+Roasted brussels sprouts are incredible, but everyone can agree that the worst part of making them is the prep!

-Thankfully, it’s totally possible to roast frozen brussel sprouts and have an incredible side ready and on the table in minutes.
-Oh, and they’re almost always cheaper than fresh!
+Thankfully, it’s totally possible to roast frozen brussels sprouts and have an incredible side ready and on the table in minutes.

-FOUR TAKEAWAY TIPS FOR Cooking Frozen Brussel Sprouts
+Five TAKEAWAY TIPS FOR Cooking Frozen Brussels Sprouts

 - Look for bags marked as “baby brussels”.
-Large brussel sprouts are going to take a long time to roast and likely won’t be tender.
+Large brussels sprouts are going to take a long time to roast and likely won’t be as tender.

 - Fully preheat the oven.
-It is so tempting to start cooking while the oven is preheating, but doing so will give you soft veggies.
+I know it’s super tempting to start cooking the sprouts while the oven is preheating, but doing so will give you soft veggies.

 - Don’t crowd the pan!
 Give the brussels plenty of space to roast.
 Too much veg all smushed together will cause the water to steam instead of evaporating.
 Try using two or even three pans if you want to roast larger batches.